NoharOSP/Perfect_Works_Build/README.md

 ## Glitches:

 ### Fast text:
-- Going through Ramsus' introductory scene too quickly will freeze the game (legacy glitch from the original patch)
+- Going through Ramsus' introductory scene too quickly will freeze the game (legacy glitch from the original patch).

 ### Items/spells:
 - If Divvy Up is used immediately after it's been used, it's effect will stack onto other party members (will not affect the rest of the game).